-Twilight Sentinel®, fog lamps and brightness control).
-Pull this dial toward you to turn on the interior lamps and push the dial back in to turn the lamps off.
+- C- Lamp knob (operates all lamps except the Twilight Sentinel[®], fog lamps and brightness control).
+Pull this knob toward you to turn on the interior lamps and push the knob back in to turn the lamps off.

 Parking lamps, front and rear sidemarker lamps, taillamps, license plate lamps, ashtray lamps, backlighting to the radio controls and instrument panel lights.